 Modern cupping physiotherapy is usually done by using a rubber pump to create the vacuum effect inside the cup instead of fire.
 During cupping physical therapy, the suction cups are left in place for about five to 10 minutes.
-Your local physical therapist or our Brooklyn suction cup therapy specialist removes the suction cups after the treatment time has passed.
+Your local suction cup therapy specialist removes the suction cups after the treatment time has passed.
 He may cover the area with bandages or ointment.
 There may be some bruising, which goes away in seven to 10 days.

 Conditions That Benefit from Cupping Physical Therapy

 Suction cup therapy has been found to benefit people who suffer from chronic soft tissue injury or inflammation, such as myofascial pain syndrome.
-Your Brooklyn physical therapist may also recommend suction cup therapy (aka cupping) for a variety of other conditions including:
+Your physical therapist may also recommend cupping for a variety of other conditions including: